 For most of us, the holidays are a time when our hearts are full and our houses are cozy...but our healthy diets are running away screaming!
 With rich temptations around every corner, 'tis the season of sweatpants for a reason.

 But January 1st doesn't have to be your day of reckoning.
 Nor should the holidays feel like an epic trial of will.
 There's a healthy compromise here that can keep you fully on your game plan, while still embracing the fruits (or fruit pies) of the season.
-Read on for some of our favorite ways to help keep this holiday balanced in the most celebratory of ways.
+Read on for four ways to help keep this holiday balanced in the most celebratory of ways.

 The holidays have a way of making antiquated, unhealthy recipes suddenly okay.
 Put together a list of a few ingredients that you definitely want to avoid while doing your holiday grocery shopping, such as corn syrup, artificial dyes and hydrogenated oils, and do a double check on the treats you're buying to make sure they don't contain any of the items on your black list.
 You can almost always find a healthier version these days...or at the very least, make one!

 So maybe that whole box of peanut butter brittle "happened."
 One naughty food choice isn't going to take all your healthy efforts down!
 Look past this moment of bliss-filled weakness and make your next food choice something that's exceptionally good for you, like a bowl of soup made with inflammation-taming turmeric, a big hearty superfood salad or a vegetable-loaded wrap.
 Not only are you reinforcing healthy behavior, but you're keeping your stomach filled and your body satisfied on the good stuff—leaving less room for the bad.

 The holidays are a great time to really commit to (or stay with) a daily smoothie habit.
 Making one meal or snack a day an easily digestible medley of highly functional foods can do wonders to help keep cravings at bay, and keep your energy high.